First Interstate BancSystem: History

 First Interstate Bank was established in 1968 when its founder, Homer Scott, Sr. purchased the Bank of Commerce in Sheridan, Wyoming.
-Scott incorporated the company in Montana in 1971 and over the next 10 years acquired two more banks and established six de novo banks in Montana and Wyoming.
+Scott incorporated the company in Montana in 1971 and over the next ten years acquired two more banks and established six de novo banks in Montana and Wyoming.

-In 1984, the company entered into a franchise agreement with First Interstate Bancorp, a multi-state bank holding company headquartered in Los Angeles, California, to use the First Interstate Bank name and logo.
+In 1984, the company entered into a franchise agreement with First Interstate Bancorp, a multistate bank holding company headquartered in Los Angeles, California, to use the First Interstate Bank name and logo.

 In 1996, Wells Fargo acquired First Interstate Bancorp, but not First Interstate Bank.
 Instead, the Montana organization successfully negotiated to retain the well-known First Interstate name and logo.
 In 2017, the company retained the rights to use the First Interstate name and logo in all 50 states.

 By the end of 1999, First Interstate had grown to 42 branches through a combination of de novo start-ups and acquisitions.

 In 2008, the Bank expanded into South Dakota by acquiring 18 banking offices pursuant to the purchase of First Western Bank.

-The Bank extended into Idaho, Oregon, and Washington with the acquisitions of Cascade Bancorp in 2017 and Northwest Bancorporation, Inc., in 2018—the parent companies of Bank of the Cascades and Inland Northwest Bank, respectively.
+The Bank extended into Idaho, Oregon and Washington with the acquisitions of Cascade Bancorp in 2017 and Northwest Bancorporation, Inc., in 2018—the parent companies of Bank of the Cascades and Inland Northwest Bank, respectively.
 In 2019, Idaho Independent and Community 1st Banks joined the Company, officially becoming First Interstate Bank in June of that year.